Ctt011/CuisineCritique/README.md

      - `recipe_id`: ID linking to recipes in `RAW_recipes.csv`.
      - `rating`: User rating for the recipe.
      - `review`: Review text submitted by users.

-By combining these datasets, we aim to uncover insights into cuisine popularity and its relationship with ratings.

 ---
 ## Data Cleaning and Preprocessing